 Coatings and Thin Film Deposition

-During chemical deposition methods volatile materials produce a chemical change on the substrate surface.
+During chemical deposition methods, volatile materials produce a chemical change on the substrate surface.
 Physical methods, on the other hand, involve the release of a coating material from a source, in the form of an aerosol, or plasma which is created by vacuum evaporation or sources such as ion beam, magnetron or cathodic arc.
-Coating chambers distribute this material homogenously onto a substrate over a period of time ranging from hours to days.
+Coating chambers distribute this material homogenously onto a substrate over a period of time ranging from several hours to several days.
 Both chemical and physical methods are a controlled synthesis which can be monitored and tailored using spectroscopic techniques.
 The advantage of spectroscopy is the ability to remotely and non-invasively measure the conditions in the vacuum chamber in real time during the manufacturing process.

 Electrochemical Fluorescence Switching